Development EnvironmentSetting Up a Computer for Rails-based Web Development

 rebase = false

 Important!
 If you are familiar with Github and already have an Github account, you should use that email here.
 If you don’t have an account already or would like to make another account, you will be instructed to create one in the next section.
-The email you use to sign up with Github and the email in this file must match.
+The email you use to sign up with Github and the email in this file must match exactly.
+You should use your real name, not your username, for the name setting.

 8. GitHub